harimyself/cs416_datavis_narr_vis/README.md

 ### Author: hbojja2@illinois.edu

-You can use the [editor on GitHub](https://github.com/harimyself/cs416_datavis_narr_vis/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+<br></br>
+#### Summary
+This page was constructed based on the `data-science-job-salaries` dataset from kaggle.
+The idea is to understand the data science job market between the years 2020 to 2022.
+For this we have chosen 7 most interesting jobs titles from the full set of 41 different jobs.

+The goal of this narrative visualization is show
+1. Which of 7 Data Science or AI jobs has highest paying salary and in which year?
+2. Which year between 2020-2022 a particular job title has highest salary?

+<br></br>

+#### Narrative Structure.
+The visualization follows `interactive slideshow` designs to illustrate the data.

+Does the narrative visualization follow that structure?

-{% include narr_vis.html %}
+{% include narr_vis.html max-width="850px" max-height="500px" %}

 ### Markdown